100 Photos That Kids Born After 2000 Will Never Understand

 Getting Your Hair Pin-Straight with an Actual Iron (1960s)

 Before there were hair straighteners, there were actual irons and women on a mission.
-Every girl growing up in the ’60s remembers getting ready for prom, their mom holding their hair over the ironing board as they struggled to straighten those pesky waves.
-Straighteners may have made our lives easier, but the struggle made the final product that much sweeter.
-And for more historic flashbacks, don’t miss the 20 Timeless One-Liners from History’s Extraordinary Women.
+Every girl growing up in the '60s remembers getting ready for prom, their mom holding their hair over the ironing board as they struggled to straighten those pesky waves.
+Straighteners may have made our lives easier, but in the 1960s, the struggle made the final product that much sweeter.

 Turning Your Basement into a Fallout Shelter (1960s)